eslint/rfcs/designs/2026-language-agnostic-no-irregular-whitespace/README.md

 }
 ```

-3. **Generic Syntax Exclusion via `skipNodes` Option:** - A new configuration option, `skipNodes`, will be added.
+4. **Generic syntax exclusion via `skipNodes`:** A new configuration option, `skipNodes`, will be added.
 This option will accept an array of ESQuery selectors.
 The rule will dynamically register traversal listeners for these selectors and strip any irregular whitespace errors found within their boundaries.
 For example, a user linting CSS or JSON could set `skipNodes: ["String"]`.

 ```js
 // In schema: